 As a content creator, one of your biggest challenges may be setting the right fee for your Instagram collaborations.
 How much should you ask for?
 What’s a fair fee?
 What factors should you take into consideration?

-Our newly released Instagram Pricing Calculator will provide you with a starting price range, which are based on your performance in engagement and reach.
 From there, you’ll be able to adjust the calculated fees by taking into account other relevant factors, such as content quality and campaign deadlines.

-Note: If you want brands to get paid to collaborate with brands – sign up for free as a creator.
+Note: If you want to get paid to collaborate with brands – sign up for free as a creator.
 Once you’ve created your profile, brands can contact you with offers and we’ll manage payments fast and securely.

 Table of Contents